gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab.md

    go to `http://localhost:7474`.

-   the first username and password will be neo4j.
-Once login success and then it is possible to revise password that I want.
+   the first username and password will be `neo4j:neo4j`.
+After login success, it is possible to revise password that I want.

    ![neo4jAccessing](../assets/img/AD/Screenshot%202024-07-19%20at%2014.44.02.png)

    ![neo4jAccessing](../assets/img/AD/Screenshot%202024-07-19%20at%2014.44.18.png)

-   Third, run the `bloodhound`
+   Third, run the `bloodhound`,

    ![bloodhound](../assets/img/AD/Screenshot%202024-07-19%20at%2014.51.39.png)

-   open the bloodhound and then login with the username and changed password.
+   open the bloodhound and then login with the username and changed password,

    ![loginBloodHound](../assets/img/AD/Screenshot%202024-07-19%20at%2014.53.31.png)